Transgender voice surgery: Wendler glottoplasty

+Tensioning glottoplasty

+Tensioning glottoplasty is a voice feminization surgery introduced in 2026 that combines shortening of the anterior vocal folds with additional tensioning.
+After removing part of the anterior vocal-fold mucosa, sutures are passed through the thyroid cartilage and used to pull and tighten the vocal folds, increasing pitch.

+In the initial study of 20 patients, mean fundamental frequency increased from 126.2 Hz before surgery to 241.2 Hz one month after surgery.

+Thyroid cartilage and vocal fold reduction

+Thyroid cartilage and vocal fold reduction is an open voice feminization surgery developed by Somyos Kunachak and first described in 2000.
+The procedure removes part of the anterior thyroid cartilage and anterior vocal folds, reducing the length and mass of the vibrating vocal folds while also reducing the size of the laryngeal framework.

+The technique later served as the basis for feminization laryngoplasty (FemLar), which added further modification of the laryngeal framework and thyrohyoid elevation.

 Feminization laryngoplasty

+The precursor to modern feminization laryngoplasty was the thyroid cartilage and vocal fold reduction procedure developed by Somyos Kunachak of Yoskarn Clinic and first described in 2000.
+The technique used an open approach to reduce the anterior thyroid cartilage and vocal folds, and later served as the basis for the procedure that became known as feminization laryngoplasty (FemLar).

 Feminization laryngoplasty, also known as open laryngoplasty or Femlar/FL, is a surgical technique that modifies the voice by removing portions of both the anterior true and false vocal folds as well as the anterior part of the larynx (voice box).
 After resection, the larynx is reconstructed using sutures and hardware to reshape the remaining tissues.
 This approach affects both the physical size of the larynx and the pitch of the voice.

 This procedure provides a more significant reduction of the adam's apple compared to the traditional tracheal shave and can also be used to correct complications from previous tracheal shave surgeries that impact vocal pitch.
 It is commonly combined with a thyrohyoid elevation, which raises the larynx within the neck.
 Elevating the larynx reduces the length of the pharynx, thereby modifying the resonance of the voice towards typically feminine characteristics.

 Despite its potentially greater vocal feminization effects, feminization laryngoplasty is less commonly performed due to its relative novelty, complexity, and increased surgical risks compared to other voice feminization surgeries.
 At present, only a limited number of surgeons in countries such as the United States, Australia, and Thailand offer this procedure.

 Patients undergoing this surgery typically experience a more pronounced increase in pitch and overall feminization of vocal characteristics than with glottoplasty; however, this may not align with every patient's goals.
 Furthermore, the postoperative recovery period often includes a longer phase of pitch instability associated with the greater surgical complexity.

 It is worth noting that some practitioners may use the term feminization laryngoplasty to describe their broader portfolio of voice feminization procedures, even if this specific surgery is not performed.